 - jail or house-arrest

-What happens if the defendant violates the terms of a stay of adjudication in Las Vegas, NV?
+What happens if the defendant violates the terms?

 If the prosecution believes that the defendant violated court orders, then the defendant is entitled to a court hearing on the alleged violation.
 Remember that the defendant is not entitled to a trial on the underlying criminal charge.

-How does a defendant get a stay of adjudication in Las Vegas, Nevada?
+How does a defendant get a stay of adjudication?

 It depends on the case.
 Sometimes the defense attorney and prosecutor negotiate a deal that includes a stay of adjudication.
 Sometimes the judge grants it on his/her own authority.
 Sometimes the right to a stay of adjudication is written into the law itself.